topcoder-platform/topcoder-x-ui/README.md

 ## Verification

-- run `npm serve` to start the app
+- run `npm run serve` to start the app
 - go to topcoderx.topcoder-dev.com and it will redirect to Topcoder login page, after successful login it will redirect back to Topcoder x app.
 - go to settings by clicking username at top right corner
 - setup both git provider to authorize topcoder-x to manage your repo on behalf of you